summitllc/git_school/readme.md

 ## Set up Secure Shell (SSH) Authentication

-Each time you request resources from the GitLab server, you have to authenticate yourself, proving that you have the permissions required to access that resource.
+Each time you request resources from Summit's GitHub Organization, you have to authenticate yourself, proving that you have the permissions required to access that resource.
 Most people do this via SSH rather than typing a username and password in repeatedly: